abhishekchhibber/US_baseball_stats/README.md

 * What is the correlation between a manager's tenure, and team's increase in average winning % increase?

 _I have used Pandas and Numpy on Python 3.5_

+### Limitations of the analysis

+* The analysis is done considering only few specific attributes related to managers and teams.
+It does not take into account other attributes that might have impacted the teams' performances and ranking, directly or indirectly.
+* Correlation between managers' tenure and teams' ranking, and between managers' tenure and teams's winning % does not establish causation.
+Hence, the analysis cannot confirm if teams' perfomance increased because managers stayed more with the teams, or managers's tenure was increased because the teams were performing well.
+Further, there can be a third factor establishing cause-effect relationship.
+* For Correlation, I have considered Delta Degree of Freedom (DDOF) = 0 for maximum likelihood estimate.